From the JDP Archives, (2010)

 I was about fifteen years old.

 You also studied composition.
 The following is a direct quote: “Since I began playing Latin percussion, I felt there was a pervading negative attitude towards percussionists.
 People would laugh and say, ‘There are musicians, and there are conga players.’
 One of the things I wanted to do was to help change the incorrect impression.
 I believe that composition (composing) is one way to do that.
-Composition is a big tool to help one understanding music.
+The composition is a big tool to help one understanding music.
 It enables you to express many feelings that might be difficult to communicate otherwise.”

 When I told my professor that I wanted to be a professional conga player he asked me if I was willing to forego a career as a classical percussionist and I says, “Yes.”
 Later, Guillermo Gavinia (who went on to become Colombia’s Minister of Culture) the Dean of music became involved, and he offered me solid advice.
 He told me that I needed a major and suggested that I should study composition as a way of learning to make a difference and develop my sound.
 He also taught me another interesting lesson – to break the rules you have to learn them!

 By the time you were twenty-one, you were an established musician as well as a director and arranger for some of Colombia’s most highly regarded telenovelas (soap operas) and films.
-In spite of that, you chose to move the States.
+In spite of that, you chose to move to the States.

 I knew that someday I would come to the United States.
 The music I fell in love with as a child was made in New York.